Many athletes will focus on stretching out their limbs and chest muscles for warming up and reducing some aches and pains.

 What Muscles Does The Thread The Needle Pose Target?

-The thread the needle pose stretches the upper back, neck, shoulders, and upper arm muscles.
+The thread the needle pose stretches the middle back, upper back, neck, shoulders, and upper arm muscles.

 That makes it one of the most efficient upper body stretches for relieving aches and pains.